open-sdg/open-sdg/docs/tutorials/add-language.md

 Now you can continue to add the new file to your branch:

 1. At the bottom you should see "Commit directly to the `language-tutorial` branch".
-1. Click the "Commit changes" button.
+1. Click the "Commit new file" button.

 ## Create new versions of pages